lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/3_Lesson_3/index.md

 }
 ```

 Now we can send the code to our arduino and move on to building the circuit.
-Incidentally, the exact process we just went through created the built in button example, which is located in the `digital` section of the built in examples.
+Incidentally, the exact process we just went through created the built in "Button" example, which is located in the `digital` section of the built in examples.
 You can open this code in the arduino web editor in order to see the schematics and layouts for the circuit we are about to build.

 <iframe src=https://create.arduino.cc/example/builtin/02.Digital%5CButton/Button/preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>